 Then, change from index to attribute in schemas/music.sd (and remove all bm25 settings):

-Run the tutorial again using the new schema, stop efter feeding.
-Find the snapshot number (here 12) and inspect data from the attributes:
+Run the tutorial again using the new schema, stop after feeding.
+Show tokens used for indexing the album field:

 Use the prefix annotation to match string prefixes in attributes of type string: